Student Fellowship Opportunities

 Graduate Research Fellowships

-CILER sponsors 2 competitive Graduate Research Fellowships each year that provide graduate students $25,000 to work at Consortium universities on research in the Great Lakes related to NOAA’s mission, in collaboration with NOAA research scientists.
+CIGLR sponsors 2 competitive Graduate Research Fellowships each year that provide graduate students $25,000 to work at University Partner institutions on research in the Great Lakes related to NOAA’s mission, in collaboration with NOAA research scientists.
 Fellowship funds may be used for tuition, stipends, research supplies, and/or travel.

 The goals of this program are: 1) to increase training and educational opportunities for students in Great Lakes research; 2) to enhance academic and NOAA collaborations to improve research effectiveness; and 3) to increase student retention within the freshwater aquatic sciences.

-Interested students should contact a Consortium Principal Investigator for application information.
+Interested students should contact a University Partner Investigator for application information.

 - Application information available January 2018